-School of Business Honors Gonzalez, Rusteberg and Vela
+School of Business to Honor Gonzalez, Rusteberg and Vela on March 22

-Following the breakfast, Laborín participated in a panel discussion in the lecture hall of the Science and Engineering Technology Building.
-He was joined on the panel by 2012 Business Award recipient Sergio Arguelles, Chairman of the Board of FINSA, S.A. and 2013 honoree Rolando Gonzalez.
-The experts focused the discussion on the outlook for the Mexican economy and U.S.-Mexico trade in light of the recent Mexican and U.S. elections.
+Following the breakfast, Laborín will participate in a panel discussion, open to the public, that begins at 10 a.m. in the lecture hall of the Science and Engineering Technology Building.
+He will be joined on the panel by Dr. Idelfonso Guajardo, Economics Minister for the Mexican government’s new administration; 2012 Business Award recipient Sergio Arguelles, Chairman of the Board of FINSA, S.A.; and 2013 honoree Rolando Gonzalez.
+The experts will focus the discussion on the outlook for the Mexican economy and U.S.-Mexico trade in light of the recent Mexican and U.S. elections.

 The School of Business, with over 1,400 undergraduate and graduate students enrolled in the spring 2013 semester, is committed to providing graduates with the education and training needed to successfully lead the region’s businesses and launch new enterprises that will grow the economy.